How Parents Can Bring Out the Best in Their Children Through Emotion Coaching

 James was willing to listen to his father's advice when he felt understood.
 And James felt more connected to his father since he understood and took the time to assist him.

-Step 3: Listen to Your Child With Empathy And Understanding, Then Validate His Or Her Feelings.
+Step 3: Listen to Your Child with Empathy and Understanding, Then Validate His Or Her Feelings.

 Haim Ginott, a psychologist, expresses his belief in the book Between Parent and Child that children must be understood before accepting correction.
 To understand your child, you must put yourself in his or her shoes.
 Empathic listening can assist you in accomplishing this.
 The heart of emotion coaching is empathic listening.